postsharp/Metalama.Samples/examples/exception-handling/report-and-swallow/README.md

 [!metalama-file ReportAndSwallowExceptionsAttribute.cs]

-If you have read the following examples, the following notes will be redundant.
+If you have read the previous examples, the following notes should be redundant.

 The `ReportAndSwallowExceptionsAttribute` class derives from the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class, which in turn derives from the <xref:System.Attribute?text=System.Attribute> class.
-This makes `LogAttribute` a custom attribute.
+This makes `ReportAndSwallowExceptionsAttribute` a custom attribute.

 The `ReportAndSwallowExceptionsAttribute` class implements the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> method.
 This method acts like a _template_.
 Most of the code in this template is injected into the target method, i.e., the method to which we add the `[ReportAndSwallowExceptionsAttribute]` custom attribute.